• About Us

 Notes

 If you can't find flank steak, then use skirt steak, or any kind of strip steak (such as New York or Kansas City).
-If using strip steak, place the meat in the freezer for about 15 minutes, and then slice into slivers.
+If using strip steak, place the meat in the freezer for about 15 minutes, and then slice it into slivers.

 The beef can sit in the baggie with the cornstarch and baking soda for up to 24 hours in the fridge.

 SUPER IMPORTANT: Make sure you have all of your ingredients prepped and ready to go before you start preparing the dish.
-It all comes together very fast and you won't have time to stop and prep and ingredients once you get started cooking.
+It all comes together very fast, and you won't have time to stop and prep and ingredients once you get started cooking.

 This dish is wonderful served over steamed rice or cellophane noodles.